kubernetes/website/content/en/docs/tasks/administer-cluster/enable-disable-api.md

 - `api/legacy`, representing only legacy APIs.
 Legacy APIs are any APIs that have been explicitly [deprecated](/docs/reference/using-api/deprecation-policy/).

-For example, to turning off all API versions except v1, pass `--runtime-config=api/all=false,api/v1=true` to the `kube-apiserver`.
+For example, to turn off all API versions except v1, pass `--runtime-config=api/all=false,api/v1=true` to the `kube-apiserver`.

 ## {{% heading "whatsnext" %}}